Hazebyte/CrateReloaded/docs/config/crate.md

 * Unlimited crates and rewards
 * Multi-world support
-* Scrolling Animations
+* Animations
 * Preview Menu
-* Messaging
+* Message System
 * Particle Effects
 * Rewards support items and commands
+<br></br>

-### Type
+### Crate Types

-Types define the unique characteristic and interactions that activate a crate.
-These are the following types...
+The type of crate defines the unique interaction with the player when the crate is activated.
+These are the following types..

 | **Type** | **Animation Support** | **Description**                                                                       | **Activation**                                                                                                                  |
 | -------- | --------------------- | ------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------- |